 Where Did The German Shepherd Mix Lab Come From?

 It’s no wonder that the Labrador cross German Shepherd was developed, what with its parents being the American Kennel Club’s top two most popular dog breeds!

-To get a better understanding of the German Shepherd Lab Mix, we need to learn about its parent breeds and where they came from.
+To get a better understanding of this mix, we need to learn about its parent breeds and where they came from.

 Just like their water-faring ancestors, modern Labs are used as hunting dogs and even service dogs.
 And as we mentioned previously, they are incredibly popular family pets.

 German Shepherd History

 As its name suggests, the German Shepherd Dog hails from Germany.
 The breed was developed as the perfect herding or guide dog that was strong enough to endure the toughest of conditions.
 Eventually, Shepherds became popular military and police dogs, and the breed was recognized by the AKC as a member of the herding group in 1908.